Diffuse Domain Methods with Dirichlet Boundary Conditions: Diffuse Domain Method

-where ${B.C.}$ is an additional term to incorporate the boundary conditions, and defines what PDE is solved in the external domain.
-Using integration by parts with the fact $\phi$ and $v$ vanishes on the boundary of $\partial B$, we see that
+where ${\BC{}}$ is an additional term to incorporate the boundary conditions, and defines what PDE is solved in the external domain.
+Heuristically, the idea is to approximately solve the original PDE in $\domain{}$ and set $u=g$ in the extended region $\extdomain{}\setminus\domain{}$, which are both combined into a single equation on $\extdomain{}$.
+Using integration by parts with the fact that $\phi$ and $v$ vanish on the boundary $\extdomainbnd{}$, we see that

-Many alternatives exist for ${B.C.}$ however, following DDM1, we take
+Many alternatives exist for ${\BC{}}$; however, following \DDMO{}, we take

-The asymptotic analysis provided \cite{Li2009} suggests a scaling of $\epsilon^{-3}$ should be chosen.
-This is supported by the results from \cite{Franz2012}, where the scaling factor of $\epsilon^{-a}$ is used and demonstrates $\alpha \geq 2$ is necessary.
+The asymptotic analysis provided by \citet{Li2009} suggests a scaling of $\epsilon^{-3}$ should be chosen.
+This is supported by the results from \citet{Franz2012}, where the scaling factor of $\epsilon^{-a}$ is used and demonstrates $\alpha \geq 2$ is necessary.
 Experimental results show a benefit of scaling this in proportion to the diffusion.
-Writing this method in the bilinear form gives the first method, \begin{meth}[DDM1] Find $u \in U$ such that
+Writing this method in the bilinear form gives the first method, \begin{meth}[\text{\DDMO{}}] Find $u \in U$ such that

-For all $v \in V$, where $V = H^1_0(\extdomain)$ and $U = V + g$. \end{meth}
+For all $v \in V$, where $V = H^1_0(\extdomain{})$ and $U = V + g$. \end{meth}